martinezedwin/ros_container_gui_support/README.md

 Publish topics from command line example:
 * `rostopic pub -r 10 /turtle1/cmd_vel geometry_msgs/Twist '{linear:  {x: 0.1, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'
 `

+### On MAC
+1. Install XQuartz
+2. On mac terminal get inet ip from running `ifconfig en0`
+3. Launch XQuartz
+   * In Preferences>Security: Make Sure Authenticate connections and Allow connections from network clients boxes are checked.
+   * In XQuartz terminal run `xhost IP` where IP is the IP from step 2.
+4. Follow step 2-3 from Windows guide.

 ### On Ubuntu